-- 2.1 The trust expects all complainants to make reasonable attempts to seek an informal resolution. - 2.2 The trust encourages parents and others to approach the academy with any concerns and refrain from airing concerns about the academy and its staff on social media sites.
+- 2.1 The trust acknowledges that raising concerns or complaints can be a difficult, emotional and stressful time, particularly for parents and carers.
+We expect our staff to always be respectful and courteous when dealing with you.
+We also expect you to treat our staff with the same respect and courtesy.
+We will not accept abusive and threatening behaviour towards our staff from anybody at anytime.
+In circumstances where this happens the trust will take the action outlined in Part 3 of this policy. - 2.2 The trust expects all complainants to make reasonable attempts to seek an informal resolution.
+This will usually be the most effective way to swiftly resolve any concerns. - 2.2 The trust encourages parents and others to approach the academy with any concerns and refrain from airing concerns about the academy and its staff on social media sites.
 Posting negative comments on social media can cause damage and upset and is often counterproductive to pupil education. - 2.3 To investigate your complaint properly and fairly, we have implemented a staged approach.
 We anticipate that almost all complaints that arise will be resolved at Stage 1 or Stage 2 outlined below. - 2.4 We expect our members of staff to be addressed in a respectful manner and for communication to remain calm at all times.
 The procedure under Part 3 will only be used on very rare occasions to deal with repetitious and/or vexatious complaints or complaints pursued in an otherwise unreasonable manner. - 2.5 Concerns or complaints should be brought to our attention as soon as possible.
-Any matter raised more than 3 months after the incident being complained of (or, where a series of associated incidents have occurred, within 3 months of the last of these incidents) will not be considered unless the Headteacher / Chair of Governors of an academy accepts that there are good reasons to explain the delay or the complaint is about a particularly serious matter. - 2.6 Where a complaint is received outside of term time, we will consider it to have been received on the first school day following the holiday period. - 2.7 On rare occasions an academy or the trust may receive complaints from a number of individuals relating to the same issue.
-In order to deal with these complaints efficiently the academy/trust will follow the procedure set out in Part 4. - 2.8 If it becomes necessary to alter the time limits and deadlines set out within this procedure, you will be advised accordingly and given an explanation as to why this has been the case and provided with revised timescales.
-If other bodies are investigating aspects of the complaint, for example the police, local authority safeguarding teams or tribunals/courts, this may impact on our ability to adhere to the timescales within this procedure or result in the procedure being suspended until those public bodies have completed their investigations.
-Where a complaint is raised but we do not have clarity from the complainant on the issues and/or desired outcomes, we will inform the complainant what information we need to progress the complaint and pause this procedure until reasonable clarity is achieved.
+Any matter raised more than 3 calendar months after the incident being complained of (or, where a series of associated incidents have occurred, within 3 months of the last of these incidents) will not be considered unless the Headteacher / Chair of Governors of an academy accepts that there are exceptional circumstances to justify accepting the complaint out of time. - 2.6 Where a complaint is received outside of term time, we will consider it to have been received on the first school day following the holiday period.